bengoebel/p8130_final_project/p8130_final_project_BG_JA.md

 | log\_pop65        | 0.0543376 | \-   |
 | log\_unemp        | 0.0362602 | \+   |

-Here, we perform stepwise selection based on AIC.
+Next, we can perform stepwise selection based on AIC.

 ``` r
 # keep only the predictors needed to build the model using pcincome as income measure